-Reservation deadline: Friday, Sept.
-20, 2019, or when rooms sell out, whichever comes first.
-You are strongly encouraged to make your reservation before the group block is released on Sept.
-20. Reservations received after Sept.
-20, or after the room block is sold out, will be accepted on a space-available basis at the prevailing room rate.
+Reservation deadline has been extended: Tuesday, Oct.
+8, 2019, or when rooms sell out, whichever comes first.
+You are strongly encouraged to make your reservation before the group block is released on Oct.
+8. Reservations received after Oct.
+8, or after the room block is sold out, will be accepted on a space-available basis at the prevailing room rate.

 Reservation cancellation deadline: To avoid a cancellation penalty equal to the room rate and tax for one night, your cancellation notice must be received by Hilton Minneapolis at least forty-eight (48) hours in advance of the arrival date.

 To book your hotel stay: To reserve a room at the Hilton Minneapolis, please follow the reservation instructions listed above to receive the group discounted rate (do not use Concur for conference reservations).

 To book your flight: Employees traveling for the 28th Annual National Conference are exempt from the pre-trip approval process.
 The Travel Request form is NOT required.
 To qualify, employees MUST book airline reservations directly with BCD Travel and reference Group #UHG100159.
 If you book through Concur, you will NOT receive the exemption.
 You will receive a declined message to cancel your reservation, and you must then have an approved Travel Request prior to booking.